Maintenance of Certification

 - Part I: Evidence of Professional Standing, which is assessed with peer review, confirmation of full and unrestricted licensure in all jurisdictions where a license is held, and hospital credentials.

 - Part II: Evidence of Life-Long Learning and Self-Assessment, which is addressed through 240 credits of Category 1 Continuing Medical Education (CME) that include a minimum of 40 CME credits of Self-Assessment Examinations (SAE).

 - Part III: Evidence of Cognitive Expertise, which occurs through a recertification assessment pathway and required at 10 year intervals.

 - Part IV: Evidence of Performance in Practice, focuses on quality improvement model that includes a stringent peer review process and submission of case lists.
 The Board will obtain peer review of the candidate from certified orthopaedic surgeons who are familiar with their work, and get evaluations from the hospital chief of staff, chief of orthopaedics, surgery, anesthesia, and nursing staff in the operating room and orthopaedic wards.
 This information is reviewed by the credentials committee of the ABOS, who will decide which applicants are admitted to sit for the recertification examination.

 A Diplomate’s certification may be subject, in accordance with the ABOS Rules and Procedures, to a Credentials Committee review prior to the expiration of your ten-year period of certification where the Credentials Committee concludes that such review is necessary for an adequate evaluation of whether your practice adheres to accepted professional standards and you have satisfactorily adhered to the MOC Professional Standing requirements.
 The Credentials Committee may take action against your certification, up to and including termination of your certification, prior to the expiration of the ten-year term based on the results of its review.

-To access your MOC information, click the Login button and enter your username and password.
+To access your MOC information, click on the year below of your Certificate’s expiration year.